 A comprehensive range of risk intelligence data and information is taken into account as part of the risk identification and analysis process underpinning the IRMP.
 This includes Cheshire's Community Risk Register, with the Authority having a leading role in the Cheshire Resilience Forum (CRF) which focuses on interoperability and joint planning and training exercises with other emergency services using the Joint Emergency Services Interoperability Principles (JESIP).
-Additional joint training and planning has taken place following the Manchester Arena terrorist attack to ensure the effectiveness of the Authority's response to a similar event within Cheshire and in relation to national planning for a no-deal EU exit.
+Additional joint training and planning has taken place following the Manchester Arena terrorist attack to ensure the effectiveness of the Authority's response to a similar event within Cheshire.
 CRF structures, policies and practices are regularly reviewed to better reflect the changing make up of partner agencies.
 Governance is managed through a monthly meeting cycle of the Management Group which reports twice yearly to the CRF Executive Group.